Cuomo: Probe NY’s ‘illegal’ ejection from travel program

 Sen. Charles Schumer on Friday separately asked for an investigation by the DHS’s inspector general due to “potential violations of criminal law.”

-Emails were sent to the Department of Justice and DHS seeking comment.
+A Department of Justice spokesperson said the agency had no comment on the request for an investigation.
+An email was sent to the DHS seeking comment.

-In its re-admittance announcement Thursday, DHS officials said while New York amended its law to restore some federal access, it’s still “antithetical” to the agency’s mission and data access policies.
+In its readmittance announcement Thursday, DHS officials said while New York amended its law to restore some federal access, it’s still “antithetical” to the agency’s mission and data access policies.

 “Nonetheless, local New York law continues to maintain provisions that undermine the security of the American people and purport to criminalize information sharing between law enforcement entities,” Wolf said.